EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

     # Count the in-scope concepts
     concept_in_scope_count = 0
     for concept in target_concepts:
-        if in_scope(scope_data, context, state, concept):
+        if in_scope(context, state, concept):
             concept_in_scope_count += 1

     # Count the instances
     instances = []
     for concept in concepts:
         this_concept_instances = list(concept.instances(context, state))
-        # If we are dealing with instances and one of the concepts generates zero, we don't want to just count the others
+        # If we are dealing with instances and one of the concepts generates
+        # zero, we don't want to just count the others
-        # and succeed.  e.g. "I have two ice creams and bowls" should not succeed if there are no bowls
+        # and succeed.  e.g. "I have two ice creams and bowls" should not
+        # succeed if there are no bowls
         if len(this_concept_instances) == 0:
             instances = None
             break